increasingawareness/digitalsafety.tips/content/_index.md

 My handle is @increasingawareness.
 You contact me with that username on Wire messenger.
 I'm not currently on any social media platforms.

 This site was aimed at the layperson and was intended to get privacy-security preserving tech into the hands of as many people as possible.

+## Contribute

+If you feel that anything on this site needs to be changed, redacted, or added, please feel free to open an issue or submit a pull request on github.

 ## Credits